-- 1. Decide with Dr. Foran that you wish to proceed with total knee replacement. - 2.
-Dr. Foran will discuss with you the following: - a.
-Indications for surgery - b.
-Benefits/Risks of surgery - c.
-Alternatives to surgery - 3.
-In the office you will sign a consent form stating that you understand the risks and benefits of surgery (example of consent on page 25) - 4.
-You will be contacted by Destiney, Dr. Foran's surgery scheduler, within one week of consenting for surgery to schedule your procedure.
-(Destiney's number is listed in the front of this booklet-if you have not heard from Destiney in a week, please call).
-Destiney will arrange the date of your surgery.
-Destiney will also schedule your first post-operative visit approximately 2 weeks after surgery- please let Destiney know whether the Golden or Westminster office is most convenient for you.
-Note, your first post-operative visit may be with one of Dr. Foran's physician's assistants. - 5.
-If you would like a comprehensive breakdown of what your insurance plan will cover, please contact your insurance company. - 6.
-Prior to your scheduled surgery, you will need medical clearance from your primary medical doctor.
+1. Decide with Dr. Foran that you wish to proceed with total knee replacement.

+- 2. Dr. Foran will discuss with you the following:

+- a.
+Indications for surgery

+- b.
+Benefits/Risks of surgery

+- c.
+Alternatives to surgery

+3. In the office you will sign a consent form stating that you understand the risks and benefits of surgery (example of consent on pages 32).
+You will meet with the surgery scheduler and she will arrange the date of your surgery.
+Sadie will also schedule your post-operative visit approximately 2 and 6 weeks after surgery.
+All 2-week post ops are to be scheduled with Dr. Foran's PA and the 6-week post ops with Dr. Foran.

+4. You will meet with the financial coordinator to discuss payment and insurance questions.

+5. Prior to your scheduled surgery, you will need medical clearance from your primary medical doctor.
 Medical clearance typically includes a physical examination, blood work, EKG, and any other tests deemed necessary by your doctor.
-Surgery cannot proceed without prior clearance!
-Please schedule this once you have your surgery date. - 7.
-To help prepare you and answer your questions, you will need to attend a "Total Joint" class at OrthoColorado Hospital PRIOR to your surgery.
-Please contact OrthoColorado Hospital to sign up for the class at 720-321-5618 or for any questions regarding OrthoColorado 720-321-5450.
-You may also schedule a class at https://www.centura.org/locations/orthocolorado-hospital/patient-education
+Surgery cannot proceed without prior clearance.
+Please schedule this once you have your surgery date and have the appointment at least 3-4 weeks before your surgery date.

+6. To help prepare you and answer your questions, you will need to watch a "Total Joint" videoclass PRIOR to your surgery.

+How to watch OCH Preoperative Education Videos

+- 1. Visit www.OrthoColorado.org/education

+- 2. Select Preoperative Education

+- 3. A window opens to the side

+- 4. Open Online Video Classes drop down

+- 5. Select the surgery you are having and watch the video

+- 6. Complete the Video Verification form

+Questions - Contact OCH Patient Education Team 720-321-5618.

+Pre-Operative Checklist:

-Pre-Operative Checklist: What you should do to prepare for your surgery
+What you should do to prepare for your surgery